These links will allow you to view related information about the current location. this information has been stored under tabs.

 Browse the fantastic interactive displays of Top End birds and animals at the Window on the Wetlands Visitor Centre.
 The centre is perched high above the floodplains with panoramic views of the wetlands below.

-Stop where the Adelaide River crosses the Arnhem highway to join an Adelaide River Queen cruise and see jumping crocodiles – huge saltwater crocs that rise from the water to grab the bait dangling from the riverboat.
+Stop where the Adelaide River crosses the Arnhem highway to join a cruise and see jumping crocodiles – huge saltwater crocs that rise from the water to grab the bait dangling from the riverboat.

 Board a cruise of one of the wetlands' billabongs to see this very busy and beautiful landscape from the water.
 Spot saltwater crocodiles among paperbark forests, introduced animals such as buffalo, wildlife including monitors and wallabies and the exotic birds that flourish in this rich ecosystem.